 Start with the HTTP application routing (1).
 When you create a Kubernetes “LoadBalancer” service type, a public IP address is assigned to you.
-At some point, you might have problems when creating a new service because you’ve reached an Azure limit.
-Kubernetes has “a collection of rules that allow inbound connections to reach the cluster services” called Ingress, as indicated in the official docs.
+At some point, you may encounter a few issues while creating a new service because you’ve reached an Azure limit.
+Kubernetes has “a collection of rules that allow inbound connections to reach the cluster services” called Ingress.
 Ingress will allow you to have SSL termination and DNS endpoints for your services.
-If you want to dive deeper into the subject, you can check out this post.

 For networking configuration (2), choose “Basic” for now and let Azure configure the networking for you.
-This is where you’ll define network ranges to allocate IPs—usually known as CIDR.
+This is where you can define network ranges to allocate IPs—usually known as CIDR.
 This section is crucial for avoiding network conflicts with your on-prem network or other network resources in Azure.
 Click on the “Next: Monitoring” button to continue.

-4. Fill in the monitoring configuration
+Fill in the monitoring configuration

-There’s not a lot for me to say in this section other than, “This is freaking awesome!”

-If you’d like to get an idea of what your monitoring results might look like, take a look at this document.
-Let’s not worry about the tags section for now, so click on the blue “Review + create” button to continue.
+Finally, click on the blue “Review + create” button to continue.

-5. Review and create
+Review and create

-We’re almost there!